 The platform being leveraged and the type of PPC ad being run makes a difference in what skills are being applied.
 In most campaigns, a PPC specialist performs keyword research to see what words and phrases people are interested in that relate to the business and its objectives, then creates ads around them and establishes how much the company is willing to pay to have their ad seen or clicked on.

-They monitor for trend or algorithm changes, keep an eye on analytics to see how ads are performing, and engage in A/B testing, so they can adapt the strategy and improve results over time.
-They’re also involved in the creation of ad copy and graphics as well as the design of landing pages, which are specialized pages on your website that relate to the action your ad wants customers to take.
+They monitor for trend or algorithm changes, keep an eye on analytics to see how ads are performing, and engage in A/B testing, so they can adapt the advertising strategy and improve results over time.
+They’re also involved in the creation of ad copy and graphics, as well as the design of landing pages, which are specialized pages on your website that relate to the action your ad wants customers to take.

 Consider the Resources Necessary to Fulfill the Role

 - Landing page design (unless working with a designer/ developer)